 10: Social media is for building relations, not sales

 “The mistake I see some vendors make is that they use social media to make a sale.
-I never decide to buy something based on a social media message,” said Lewis of Lewis Security.
+I never decide to buy something based on a social media message,” said Lewis of Keyavi Data.
 “Social media needs to be used to build community and show intelligent mind share.
 Show that you understand the problem and provide intelligent discourse and access to intelligent conversation on the problem.”

 11: Let a friendly CISO broker the relationship